 Q: What is your position on a casino in Milford?

 A: Personally, as a member of this town, .
 It would put a strain on town services.
 There would be an increase in crime, in drunk driving and traffic violations.
 I think it would bring property prices down.
 There are some people in favor of it because it would bring jobs to Milford.
 It's important we get the research and allow the community, the town citizens, to vote on it.
 It should go to a townwide vote.
 It's the community's right to vote on it.
 Personally, I'm against it.
 I think it would do more harm than good.

 Q: Should Milford take over the private utility, Milford Water Co.?

 A: That's drastic.
 I think that should be the last attempt, the last thing the town does.
-We should be able to have safe drinking water from a private company.
+We should be able to have from a private company.
 If the town were to purchase the water company, it would be a huge, huge financial burden.

 Q: What would you say to people who feel you are a one-issue candidate, or that you are not seasoned enough for this job?